A doctor in the pediatrics department speaking with a group

 Research

-Our faculty members are intimately involved in many research venues in the department, the community, and the state, and have presented at the Pediatric Academic Society and at Academic Emergency Medicine meetings.
-Our research activities address topics including alcohol abuse and depression, end-tidal CO2, and pediatric resuscitation, along with comparative effective projects about febrile seizures and provider’s activities.
+The division’s faculty members are intimately involved in many research venues in the department, the community, and the state.
+Division members have presented at the Pediatric Academic Society meetings in Vancouver along with the Academic Emergency Medicine meetings in Philadelphia.
+Research activities are taking place concerning alcohol abuse and depression, end-tidal Co2, and pediatric resuscitation along with comparative effective projects about febrile seizures and provider’s activities.

 • Leva, EG, Petrova, A, Fieramosca, B, “Adherence to Clinical Practice Guidelines in Evaluation of Simple Febrile Seizures in Emergency Departments” has been accepted to the SAEM Mid-Atlantic Regional Meeting on February 22, 2014 hosted at Thomas Jefferson University in Philadelphia, PA.